Colin Irwin (journalist): Biography

-He reviewed music for The Guardian, Mojo, The Daily Telegraph, The Independent, fRoots and Spiral Earth and was a Mercury Music Prize judge.
+He reviewed music for The Guardian, Mojo, The Daily Telegraph, The Independent, fRoots, Planet Sound and Spiral Earth, and was a Mercury Music Prize judge.
 He also wrote books, starting with biographies of Dire Straits (1994) and Abba (with Tony Calder and Andrew Loog Oldham, 1996).
 His 2003 book In Search of the Craic details a comic journey around Ireland seeking out pub music sessions, and became a best-seller in Ireland.
 Subsequent books were In Search of Albion (2005), a similarly light-hearted journey around English traditions and rituals, and Sing When You're Winning (2006), about the history and culture of terrace songs at football matches.
 His other books included biographies of Neil Young, Leonard Cohen, and Bob Dylan.

 Irwin presented music programmes on BBC Radio 2.
 His play The Corridor has been performed in Surrey and Yorkshire.
 Other plays he wrote which have been performed on stage in different parts of the country include One of Us Is Lying, When Barry Met Cally and I Am the Way.
 In 2017, his theatrical music show, She Moved Through the Fair: The Legend of Margaret Barry, co-written with Irish singer Mary McPartlan, debuted at Glasgow's Tron Theatre as part of the Celtic Connections festival.

 Irwin died from a suspected heart attack on 3 November 2022, at the age of 71.